-Do I Need A Lawyer For My DUI Charge In Atlanta, Georgia?
+Do You Need A Lawyer For Your DUI Charge In Atlanta, Georgia?

 You always need a lawyer for a DUI charge in Atlanta, Georgia, because there is always the possibility that you could go to jail for that DUI charge.
 You don’t want to go to court unrepresented and get bulldozed into a plea deal that is going to require you to do unnecessary jail time.
 Having a lawyer who can evaluate your case can result in the negotiation of a much lower criminal punishment or criminal charge.